korhanertancakmak/SPRING-BOOT/08-spring-boot-spring-mvc-security/README.md

 </div>
 ````

-First we change the heading, from "Employee Directory" to "User Directory".
+First we change the heading, from "**Employee Directory**" to "**User Directory**".
 And then, we need to change `href`s of the **Thymeleaf** expressions.
 In the table, we update each cell by using for each loop for the users rather than employees.
+And we add 1 extra column for roles, here.
+That has a for each loop to display the last role element by removing the "`ROLE_`" part.
 That's basically it.
 Let's look at `updateUser.html` form now.
 We create it and open the form: